jackwkemp/Chatbot_testing/README.md

-# Chatbot Testing
+# Chatbot Exploration Project

-An example of a piece of work I completed at my previous employer.
+This repository showcases a project I completed during my time with a previous employer.

-Aim:
+## Purpose
-To see if a bot could somehow be introduced to take care of highly repetitive, basic driver queries.
+The primary goal was to evaluate the feasibility of introducing a bot to handle highly repetitive and basic driver queries.

-I was given the task of mocking up a few bots with some basic questions and responses.

-Amongst the collection is sample bots to simply see if they could run, use test questions and responses and a basic Flask example.

-The project was abandoned very early on as the team’s resources were spent on higher priority tasks.
+## Overview
+The project includes:

+- Sample bots to test basic question-and-response functionality
+- Exploratory bots to assess runtime capabilities
+- A basic Flask example for implementation testing

+## Status
+This project served as an early proof-of-concept.
+While it demonstrated potential, the initiative was paused as the team shifted focus to higher-priority objectives.
+The insights gained from this exploration laid the groundwork for future discussions on automation.